natvernier/ai-trend-radar-lab/linkedin-trend-radar/linkedin-feed-as-radar.md

 ## Related files

-This file is the method anchor for the LinkedIn Trend Radar module.
+In this module, this file is the method anchor for the LinkedIn Trend Radar module.

 Related files: